Major Overview

 Description

-How do medicines produce their beneficial effects on human diseases?
+How do medicines work to manage and treat human diseases?
 How can drugs target particular organs, cells, proteins and genes?
-This major provides the comprehensive grounding in scientific concepts that you require in order to understand how the body affects the actions, efficacy and safety of drugs, how drugs affect the human body, and how drugs are used to treat human disease.
-Topics in the units offered include drug–receptor interactions, dose–response relationships, intracellular signalling, drug metabolism and elimination, toxicology, respiratory pharmacology, immunopharmacology, drug discovery and development, as well as the role of genetics in dictating individual responses to drugs.
+This major provides the comprehensive grounding in scientific concepts that are required in order to understand how the body affects the actions, efficacy and safety of drugs, how drugs affect the human body, and how drugs are used to treat human disease.
+Units in this major cover the following topics: pharmacokinetics (absorption, distribution, metabolism, excretion), drug–target interactions, dose/concentration–response relationships, intracellular signalling, toxicology, pharmacogenomics, systems pharmacology, clinical trials, structure-activity relationship, drug design, discovery and development.
 Theoretical content is reinforced by practical laboratory sessions and computer-based workshops.

 Outcomes